carmencchow/cyclistic_casestudy/README.md

 It looks like Racine Ave. & 57th is the station's actual station name.
 Our lookup solved the problem of finding the correct station name, however with 83 records of `start_station_id`s having more than one name, we'll need to clean our data to ensure a more effective way of ensuring a single name for each station_id.

-Out of curiosity, let's see if there is are any one-to-many relationships between `start_station_id` and `start_lat` (latitude):
+Let's explore the relationship between `start_station_id` and `start_lat`:

 ![start_lat2](https://github.com/user-attachments/assets/4adca5e0-98c6-4caf-bd9c-6abb83edb9c7)

-Our query returns 1588 records, with the first row showing station WL-012 with 7,232 different latitudes.
+Our query returns 1,588 records of a single `start_station_id` with multiple `start_lat`s.

 ![start_lat_results](https://github.com/user-attachments/assets/9a2e8f9b-4927-4812-b2eb-b5b5426bf159)

-Let's filter on the first restuls, WL-012:
+Let's filter on the first result, station <i>WL-012</i>:

 ![roundLat](https://github.com/user-attachments/assets/da82099b-8078-4ad9-ae38-52645c7ab0e2)

-We see that the 7,232 different latitudes are a results of inconsistent decimal formatting.
+We see that the 7,232 different latitudes are results of inconsistent number formatting.

-Our short exploration of the data gives us an idea of the types of data cleansing and data transformation processes we will need to ensure that we don't have one-to-many relationships that cause duplicates and inaccurate analysis.
+We now have an idea of the types of data cleansing and data transformation processes we will need to ensure that we don't have one-to-many relationships that cause duplicates and inaccurate analysis.

 <h3>Data Cleansing</h3>

-We've discovered that the expected 1:1 relationship between station_id and other qualitative data such as it's name and latitude is not enforced, and performing a lookup for the correct name, although possible, would not be practical or time efficient.
-To handle the variance of multiple records, we can aggregate the rows and reduce it into a single row to enforce that 1:1 relationship.
+To recap, we've discovered that the expected one-to-one relationship between `start_station_id` and other dimensions such as it's `start_station_name` and `start_lat` has not been enforced.
+Performing a lookup for each of the 83 station name, although possible, would not be practical or time efficient.
+To handle the variance of multiple records, we can aggregate the rows and reduce them to a single row to create that one-to-one relationship between `start_station_id` and the station-related data.

 To do this, we'll create a new table with `start_station_id` as the primary key and we will bring in only station-related data.
 After processing this data, we will rejoin the cleaned data with the origin main table.